Vancouver startup Stoko has developed technology that embeds all the support of a traditional knee brace within the comfort of a compression tight.

 Their K1 supportive tight mimics the natural support structures within your body to give your knee all the support of a traditional brace with unparalleled comfort.
 Not surprisingly, elite athletes love the K1.

-Up against an outdated, 50-year-old knee brace industry, Stoko is creating an entirely new ‘supportive apparel’ category and some of Vancouver’s top angel investors are betting on them.
+Up against an outdated, 50-year-old knee brace industry, Stoko is creating an entirely new ‘supportive apparel’ category and this Spring they are adding a third item to their product line – the K1 Tempo.

 Built with running, hiking and training athletes in mind, the new K1 Tempo features medical grade bracing, control dials for individualized support and targeted compression.
 The K1 Tempo features 3/4 length, knit ventilation and strategic pockets to keep you cool and equipped while on the move.